cashewe/llun/README.md

 At the moment, Llun does not support any nested configuration.
 If you require this feature (for instance for a monorepo), feel free to develop it and submit a PR.

+### Ignoring Violations

+There are several ways to encourage Llun to ignore violations that it is otherwise programmed to detect.

+One option is to utilise the comment structure `#NOLLUN: RULENAME` in line in order to encourage Llun to ignore certain violations. **NOTE** this makes use of the LLM so may not be wholly reliable, depending on the specific model you are using to run Llun with.

+for a programmtically enforced 'per-file ignore', you can instead make use of the `--per-file-ignores` command, documented in the API guide.

 ### API Guide

 the following table describes the various methods available to the `llun check` command.
 It is kept up to date with the currently deployed package.